Homebrew/legacy-homebrew/share/doc/homebrew/Python-for-Formula-Authors.md

 Libraries may be installed to `libexec` and added to `sys.path` by writing a .pth file (named like "homebrew-foo.pth") to the `prefix` site-packages.
 This simplifies the ensuing drama if pip is accidentally used to upgrade a Homebrew-installed package and prevents the accumulation of stale .pyc files in Homebrew's site-packages.

-Most formulas presently just install to `prefix`.
+Most formulae presently just install to `prefix`.

 ## Dependencies